 - Confiscation order – this is where proceeds from the crime will be confiscated.
 In some cases, it may be used to compensate victims

 - Deprivation orders

 A sentence will be handed down by a judge, and they will consider several factors when determining the sentence, such as your involvement in the boiler room fraud, the level of harm caused or intended and the effect the crime has had on the victim.
 The judge may also take into consideration any previous convictions, mental health issues or a guilty plea.

 Boiler room fraud case: acquittal for man accused of boiler room fraud

 Our boiler room fraud solicitors secured the acquittal of a man who was facing serious boiler room fraud charges, which would have incurred a lengthy prison sentence if convicted.

 The man, who was one of three defendants, was charged with conspiracy to defraud.
 The prosecution alleged the complainant had been defrauded over several years as part of a highly sophisticated ‘boiler room’ fraud operation.
 In boiler room frauds, a broker, usually operating from an overseas firm, will cold call a potential investor and propose they buy shares in a particular company.

 The complainant in this case had been persuaded to invest in shares.
 The complainant did not receive any share certificates and later found out that the company he had purportedly purchased shares in did not exist.
 The prosecution alleged the defendants conspired together to defraud the complainant of £350,000.

+Throughout the case, our client denied his involvement in the conspiracy to defraud.
 The case recently went to trial at Shrewsbury Crown Court and our client, together with one other co-defendant, was found not guilty by the jury.